kevinwlu/dsd/Nexys-A7/Lab-5/README.md

 * Create a new constraint file of file type XDC called siren

-* Choose Nexys 4 DDR board for the project
+* Choose Nexys A7 board for the project

 * Click 'Finish'